Tags: chromosome/chromatin; epigenetics; holism; plasticity/genome; transcription; transcription/transcription factors

 Perhaps the most intense and significant, newer field of research bearing on gene regulation in recent years relates to phase transitions in the cell, and especially in the nucleus.
 (See Chapter 5, “Our Bodies Are Formed Streams”).
 Like ice crystals forming and dissolving in water held near the freezing point, or like oil droplets in some other liquid (or like water droplets in oil), complex combinations of proteins, RNAs, and other molecules can form separated-out liquid or semi-solid aggregates (droplets) within the cellular plasm.
 The dynamic functional role of these aggregates in bringing molecular communities together at the right place, in the right amounts, and at the right time is now a prime topic relating to just about everything discussed in this chapter.
 The new understanding we are gaining in this field makes a mechanistic or deterministic interpretation of cellular physiology even less tenable than it already was.

 And if any new topic of research ranks second to phase transitions in importance, it surely must be the one focusing on the role of the microbiome.
-The total DNA sequence of all the microorganisms in our bodies exceeds that of the trillions of cells in our cells.
+The total DNA sequence of all the microorganisms in our bodies exceeds that of the trillions of cells in our bodies.
 The processess rooted in this “foreign” DNA can affect our biology, much as can the processes stemming from our own DNA.
 And the effects extend to regulation of our genes.

 But surely it is time for us to stop.
 Anyone desiring a glimpse of the wider range of topics relating to gene expression might wish to scan the expanded outline of topics near the beginning of the article, “How the Organism Decides What to Make of Its Genes (Talbott 2021).